MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/leaderboards-and-stats-2017/leaderboards.md

     )
 ```

 ## 2017 C++ Example

 ### 1. Get a Singleton Instance of the stats_manager

-Before you can call the `stats_manager` functions you will need to set a variable to it's Singleton Instance.
+Before you can call the `stats_manager` functions you will need to set a variable to its Singleton instance.

 ```csharp
 m_statsManager = stats_manager::get_singleton_instance();
 ```

 ### 2. Create a LeaderboardQuery